Riddle on learning from Randy Orton, wanting to be a top talent | “Out of Character”

 "I feel like the first time, didn't really have a good experience.
 The second time, very good experience.
 There were some of my favorite workers and everybody else.
 And I think this time around … for me, I would love it.

-That usually only happens with people who are already considered top talent, or are being primed for a top position.
-So that's why I feel like Royal Rumble is how you break through.
+That usually only happens with people who are already considered top talent or are being primed for a top position.
+That's why I feel like Royal Rumble is how you break through.

 For much more with Riddle, watch or listen to this week’s "Out of Character with Ryan Satin" on YouTube or podcast platforms.